Robust and Efficient Estimation of Potential Outcome Means under Random Assignment: Introduction

-A Monte Carlo exercise substantiates the theoretical results across three different population models.
+A Monte Carlo exercise substantiates our theoretical results.\footnote{We consider three different population models.
 The outcomes are generated to be either fractional, non-negative, or continuous with an unrestricted support.
-In each setting, we report bias and standard deviation of the subsample means and the RA estimators for a low and high $R$-squared.
-We find that RA estimators, both linear and nonlinear, improve over subsample means where the magnitude of this precision gain with RA methods generally depends on how well the covariates predict the potential outcomes.
-In addition, even though we do not have any efficiency results for the nonlinear estimators, we do see efficiency improvements with nonlinear RA over both linear RA and the subsample means estimator when the response variable is limited in some way.
+The results for fractional and non-negative outcomes can be found in section B of the online appendix.} We find that RA estimators, both linear and nonlinear, improve over subsample means in terms of standard deviations and have small biases, even with fairly small sample sizes.
+Not surprisingly, the magnitude of the precision gains with RA methods generally depends on how well the covariates predict the potential outcomes.
+Finally, we conclude with an empirical application that uses the RA methods to estimate the lower bound mean willingness to pay for an oil spill prevention program along California's coast.

-Finally, we apply linear and nonlinear RA to data from a contingent valuation study obtained from \citet{carson2004valuing}.
-This data is used to elicit a lower bound on mean willingness to pay (WTP) for a program that would prevent future oil spills along California's central coast.
-Our results show that the PO means for the five different bid amounts that were randomly assigned to California residents are estimated more efficiently using regression adjustment than just using subsample averages.
-This efficiency result is preserved for estimating the lower bound mean WTP since it is a linear combination of PO means.
-In particular, pooled slopes logit produces the most precise lower bound mean WTP followed by separate slopes logit relative to the \cite *{ayer1955empirical} (ABERS henceforth) estimator and linear regression adjustment.